David-Seis/SecureYourAzureData/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

 Welcome to this workshop on *SQL Server Security Ground to Cloud*.
-In this workshop, you'll learn <TODO: Describe what the students will learn>
+In this workshop, you'll learnthe Computing Security Landscape, and the Data Professional's responsibilities within it.
+You'll also learn the latest security frameworks and paradigms, SQL Server security operations both on-premises and in-cloud, and the steps you should take to protect and secure your data estate.

 The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>